Gregjarvez/mrgregory.dev/src/pages/articles/my-motivation/index.md

 A few months past, I had the opportunity to proofread a [great friend's article](https://pawelgrzybek.com/) before publication.
 The entire process was fascinating.
 The sheer thought that this piece of writing was going to help someone immensely one way or another enticed me so much I wanted to try it.
-Here are a few specific reasons why I want to do this.
+Aside the popular saying **"just do it"**, here are my top reasons for starting a blog.

 ### Knowledge sharing
 This had to be first, of course.One of the best parts of software development is the plethora of information